jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 supported.
 That said, there are multiple methods to get deal.II running if you have a Windows machine.

+#### Run deal.II natively on Windows

+Since deal.II 8.4.0 we have experimental support for Microsoft Visual Studio (2013 and 2015).
+See the separate page on [[Windows]] for more details.

 #### Run deal.II through a virtual box

 The simplest way to try out deal.II is to run it in a premade virtual